-Lafayette man faces additional charges after storming U.S. Capitol
+Lafayette man faces additional charges after storming US Capitol

 Latest Weather Blog

-Lafayette man faces additional charges after storming U.S. Capitol
+Lafayette man faces additional charges after storming US Capitol

-WASHINGTON, D.C. - Additional charges have been filed against a Lafayette man who was arrested in connection with the deadly breach of the U.S. Capitol.
+WASHINGTON, D.C. - Additional charges have been filed against a Lafayette man who was arrested in connection with the deadly breach of the U.S. Capitol last month.

 Vaughn Gordon was arrested on Jan.
-14 and charged with one count of knowingly entering a restricted building without lawful authority; and one count of parading, demonstrating or picketing in the Capitol buildings.
+14 and charged with one count of knowingly entering a restricted building without lawful authority and one count of parading, demonstrating or picketing in the Capitol buildings.
 He was booked into the St. Martin Parish Correctional Center.

-As of Tuesday, Gordon is now facing one additional count of disorderly and disruptive conduct in a restricted building; and one count of violent entry of the Capitol building.
+As of Tuesday, Gordon is now facing one additional count of disorderly and disruptive conduct in a restricted building and one count of violent entry of the Capitol building.

 Court records show that Gordon was released shortly after his arrest on a personal recognizance bond under the condition that he cannot leave the Western District of Louisiana without the permission of a judge.